P00l000/P00l000/README.md

-- 👋 Hi, I’m Paul (@P00l000)
+👋 Hi, I’m Paul (@P00l000)
-- 👀 I’m interested in a lot of things !
-- 🌱 I’m currently learning C++ AND C#
-- 💞️ I’m looking to collaborate on project for my st
-- 📫 How to reach me : it's impossible :)
+I'm actually at Centrale Lille doing a Data Science studies.

 <!---
 P00l000/P00l000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.